 Stay Safe, Go Green Around the Home

 Aveda’s roots lie in natural and holistic medicine.
-We pride ourselves in being the first in bringing holistic beauty care to the west.
-Now it’s very popular to be green – in many different areas of our lives… from skin care to health to everyday life, including our homes.
+We pride ourselves on being the first in bringing holistic beauty care to the west.
+Now it’s very popular to be green – in many different areas of our lives… from skincare to health to everyday life, including our homes.

-- * Another good one to try is a tub and tile cleaner.
-Simply mix one and two-thirds cup baking soda, one-half cup dish soap and a cup of water.
+- Another good one to try is a tub and tile cleaner.
+Simply mix one and two-thirds cup baking soda, one-half cup dish soap, and a cup of water.
 After it is mixed, add two tablespoons of vinegar.
 Apply it on the tub and the tile surrounding it.
-It will get rid of residue and gunk.
+It will get rid of the residue and gunk.

-- * For countertops in the kitchen, here is a homemade soft scrub that cleans dirt but is gentle on the counter.
-Mix together baking soda and and dish soap until it is the consistency you want.
-Then spread on a cloth or directly on the countertop, wipe and rinse.
+- For countertops in the kitchen, here is a homemade soft scrub that cleans dirt but is gentle on the counter.
+Mix together baking soda and dish soap until it is the consistency you want.
+Then spread on a cloth or directly on the countertop, wipe, and rinse.
 Make only enough for a single cleaning because it dries out quite quickly.

 The time and effort you put into homemade products will save you money today and your health in the future.